-The design, installation, and testing of offshore gas transmission systems shall be in accordance with Chapter IV as specifically modified by the provisions of Chapter IV that depend on Location Class do not apply to offshore gas transmission systems, except that offshore pipelines approaching shoreline areas shall be additionally designed and tested consistently with Location Class provisions as determined in para 1840.2.
+The design, installation, and testing of offshore gas transmission systems shall be in accordance with Chapter IV as specifically modified by the provisions of Chapter VIII.
+Also, all provisions of Chapter IV that depend on Location Class do not apply to offshore gas transmission systems, except that offshore pipelines approaching shoreline areas shall be additionally designed and tested consistently with Location Class provisions as determined in para.
+A840.2.

-(20) A840.2 Shoreline Approaches
+A840.2 Shoreline Approaches